 Not long ago, I dug out my childhood memory box looking for a couple stories I remembered writing, wondering if I’d kept them.
 I had—as well as over a dozen others.
 I had forgotten how many I’d written, and how many of them were about animals.

 I shouldn’t be surprised, though, because animals have always been in my heart.
 I earned a degree in biology and conducted wildlife behavior studies for the Forest Service and the MN Zoo.
 I developed materials for the zoo’s education department as well.
 After that, I chose the corporate world for more permanence, married, and raised two children, now grown.
 We’ve never been without one or more dogs, and if I wasn’t allergic to them, I’d have a cat, too!

 When my empty nest left me searching for myself, I began writing, and I realize now that the draw has always been there, waiting inside for me to notice it.

 Why historical nonfiction?
 I’d have to say it hasn’t been intentional; it’s just what knocks on my heart to come out.
 I’ve always been curious about the way things were, and history has a lot to tell us about the way things are.
 I feel my stories advocate for the voiceless, whose lives may not have been inherently spectacular, but nevertheless left a mark on humanity itself.
-These, the magic of imagining, and the treasure of uncovering untold tidbits from time are what drive my literary inspiration.
+These, the magic of imagining, and the treasure hunt uncovering untold tidbits from time are what drive my literary inspiration.

 I hope my writing will cultivate in readers a similar curiosity about our world as well, one true story at a time.